Painting Cost FAQs

 Painting a Timber or Queenslander Home

 The exterior of a typical house in Brisbane or the Gold Coast is usually timber and most likely a ‘Post War or Queenslander’ style.
-With timber exterior walls, decks, handrails, stairs most likely on stumps or 2 storey.
+With timber exterior walls, decks, handrails, stairs most likely on stumps or 2 stories.
 When painting these types of homes it is common that the exterior surfaces have faded and/or broken down over time due to being exposed to the harsh Queensland climate.
 What you would normally see is peeling and flaking paint.
 It is also very common that these types of homes that were built pre 1990 have been painted with a paint with high ‘lead’ content.

 Do I Need Lead Paint Testing?